Where to set up a Multinational Business – Part 4: Europe

 Liechtenstein foundations and AGs are well suited for private wealth management structures and more recently for cryptocurrency and blockchain companies that want to benefit from the light-touch approach taken by the financial services regulator for this industry.

-For other wealth management and asset holding structuring options, you could look at the Channel Islands or Isle of Man.
+For other wealth management and asset holding structuring options, you could look at the Channel Islands or the Isle of Man.

-If you are looking for a no-tax set up, you could think of Gibraltar.
+If you are looking for a no-tax setup, you could think of Gibraltar.
 Gibraltar private limited companies may be useful for either holding companies, gambling companies or blockchain companies, among others.

 E-commerce companies can use UK LLPs within a group structure to access to high-quality payment processing options without potentially any additional tax liability.